-How the levy works
+How the apprenticeship levy is calculated

 An employer’s pay bill is based on total employee earnings, subject to Class 1 secondary National Insurance contributions (NICs).
 These include employee expenses and benefits.

-How the levy works for levy payers
+How the apprenticeship levy works for levy payers

 - The government applies a 10% top-up to monthly funds, so for every £1 an employer puts in, they will have £1.10 to spend.

-How the levy works for non-levy payers
+How apprenticeship levy funding works for non-levy payers